 Our approach distinguishes between two basic objects derived from the volumetric data set.
 The selection (see Figure 4a) is the current focus object specified by a selection volume.
 The selection volume defines a real-valued degree-of-interest function [11].
-A sample of the selection volume at a specific position indicates the degree-of-interest for the corresponding data sample, where one means most interesting and zero means least interesting.
-The selection object comprises all data samples with non-zero degree-of-interest.
-The advantage of this definition is that it allows a smooth transition between focus and context.
+A sample of the selection volume at any position indicates the degree-of-interest for the corresponding data sample, where one means most interesting and zero means least interest-ing.
+Thus, the selection object comprises all data samples with non-zero degree-of-interest.
+The advantage of this definition is that it allows smooth transition between focus and context.

 Everything that is not selected is part of the background (see Figure 4b) which represents the context.
-Segments of the background object undergo a transformation while the selection remains static.
-We divide the space covered by the background into an arbitrary number of non-intersecting parts P_i (see Figure 4c).
-Each part is defined by its geometry and its transformation.
+We want to achieve that segments of the background object can undergo a transformation while the selection remains unaffected.
+Thus, we divide the space covered by the background into an arbitrary number of non-intersecting parts P_i (see Figure 4c).
+Each part is defined by its geometry G{P_i} and its transformation T{P_i} .
 For simplicity, we introduce the restriction that each part is convex - concave objects can be formed by grouping together several convex parts.
-In general, the geometry of a part does not correspond to the shape of the actual object contained in the part (which is determined by the selection volume, the data volume, and the specified transfer function).
-It merely bounds the space that can be occupied by this object.
+In general, the geometry of a part does not correspond to the shape of the actual object contained in the part (which is determined by the selection volume, the data volume, and the specified transfer function) but merely bounds the space that can be occupied by this object.
 It is therefore sufficient to represent the part geometry by a bounding polygonal mesh.